 Cloud accounting is perfectly safe and secure when used correctly and can lead to a world of possibilities for your business.
-That's why here at RWB we are Xero Gold partners, and the majority of our clients use cloud accounting services.
+That's why here at RWB we are Xero Platinum partners, and the majority of our clients use cloud accounting services.

 However, as well as using a reputable cloud partner, such as Xero, with their own solid internal security procedures.
 It is also up to the individual organisations to take extra steps to ensure their data security.